Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/video-artifacts.md

-In the case of heavily compressed H.264 sources, consider doing a manual masking/limiting/filtering, or scenefiltering with some of HQDeringmod’s safety-checks disabled (change repair from default 24 to 23, or disable entirely)
+In the case of heavily compressed H.264 sources, consider doing a manual masking/limiting/filtering, or scenefiltering with some of HQDeringmod's safety-checks disabled (change repair from default 24 to 23, or disable entirely)